saicumbulam/System-Design/ddis/Batch Processing.md

 ### DB and Map Reduce

+#### Read data from databases
 - If the query involves joins, it may require multiple index lookpus.
 MapReduce has no concept of indexes.
-When a MapReduce job is given a set of files as input, it reads the entire content of all of those files, like a **full** **table** **scan**.
 - Requests over the network are too slow and nondeterministic.
 Other databases could be prohibitive.
 - A better approach is to take a copy of the data and put it in the same distributed filesystem.

-**Write batch output to databases**
+#### Write batch output to databases

-- Writing from the batch job directly to the database server is a bad idea:
+- Writing from the batch job directly to the database server is a bad idea
 - Making a network request for every single record is magnitude slower than the normal throughput of a batch task.
-- A much better solution is to build a brand-new database inside the batch job an write it as files to the job's output directory, so it can be loaded in bulk into servers that handle read-only queries
+- A much better solution is to write it as files, so it can be loaded in bulk into servers.
+Example: HBase bulk loading.
-- Various key-value stores support building database files in MapReduce including Voldemort, Terrapin, ElephanDB and HBase bulk loading.

-### Hot key problem handling
+#### Hot key problem handling
 - In an example of a social network, small number of celebrities may have many millions of followers.
 - A single reducer can lead to significant skew that is, one reducer that must process significantly more records than the others.

-**Resolution to Hot key**
+#### Resolution to Hot key
 - The **skewed join method in Pig first** runs a sampling job to determine which keys are hot and then records related to the hot key need to be replicated to all reducers handling that key.
 - Handling the hot key over several reducers is called **shared join method**.
-- **Hive's skewed join** optimisation requires hot keys to be specified explicitly and it uses map-side join.
-If you can make certain assumptions about your input data, it is possible to make joins faster.

 ### Difference btw massively parallel processing (MPP) databases

 - MPP databases focus on parallel execution of analytic SQL queries on a cluster of machines, while the combination of MapReduce like a general-purpose operating system that can run arbitraty programs.